 |Cut:||Just above the ankle|

 This 2mm neoprene sock will keep your feet warm even in wet and cool conditions.
-There are a couple of features that make this sock unique and set it apart from other kayaking shoes.
+A couple of features make this sock unique and set it apart from other kayaking shoes.

-These will also help protect your feet from hot sand when you are walking across the shore.
+These will also help protect your feet from hot sand while walking across the shore.
 You can even use them with sandals.

-One downside is the sole is not rugged like some of the other shoes on this list.
+One downside is that the sole is not rugged like some other shoes on this list.
 These are not the best option for sharp rocks and rough terrain.
 But they will keep your feet comfy and cozy while you are on the water.